FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 ## Characters

-### Azure Dragon Academy Staff
+### Azure Dragon Academy

+####Staff

-**Baek Su-Ryong:**
+**Baek Suryong:**

+- Title: Azure Dragon Hero, Handsome Playboy, Blood Demon
-- Martial Arts: Heaven Defying Divine Art, Eighteen Strikes of the Viridian Forest, Unlimited Sword, Asura Blood Heaven Blade, New Moon’s White Ice Dance, White Ice Divine Art
+- Martial Arts: Heaven Defying Divine Art, Eighteen Strikes of the Viridian Forest, Unlimited Sword, Asura Blood Heaven Blade, New Moon White Ice Dance, White Ice Divine Art
 - Age: 27
 - The protagonist and a reincarnated Blood Cult martial arts instructor (Name: Number 27).
-In his past life, he learned the world’s greatest martial arts from the Sword Saint Mo-Yong Hon, the Bandit King Maeng Ho-Ak, the Ice Moon Goddess Eun Ye-Rin, the Crazy Demon Hyonwon Hu, and the Blood Demon.
-In this life, he has enrolled as a newbie instructor at the Azure Dragon Academy with the dream of becoming the Star Instructor and earning a lot of money to treat his Heavenly Yin Blocked Meridians.
+In his past life, he learned the world’s greatest martial arts from the Sword Saint Moyong Hon, the Bandit King Maeng Ho'ak, the Ice Moon Goddess Eun Yerin, the Crazy Demon Hyonwon Hu, and the Blood Demon.
+In this life, he has enrolled as a newbie instructor at the Azure Dragon Academy with the dream of becoming the Star Instructor and earning a lot of money to treat his Heavenly Yin Severed Meridians.

-**Namgoong Su:**
+**Namgung Su:**

 - Title: Three Absolutes Sword
-- Martial Arts: Lightning Sword
+- Martial Arts: Heavenly Lightning Sword Technique
 - The current Star Instructor of the Azure Dragon Academy.
-Baek Su-Ryong’s worst rival, best friend, and fellow sufferer of severe workaholism.
+Baek Suryong’s worst rival, best friend, and fellow sufferer of severe workaholism.
 Has an overly serious and judgmental but extremely caring and attentive personality, which is usually overshadowed by his sharp, sarcastic tongue.

-**Mae Geuk-Lyom:**
+**Mae Geuklyom:**

 - Title: Sword Addict
-- The Headmaster of the Azure Dragon Academy and Baek Su-Ryong’s maternal grandfather.
+- The Headmaster of the Azure Dragon Academy and Baek Suryong’s maternal grandfather.
 Loves his daughter and loathes her husband.
 Appears to be a very strict and stubborn old man on the surface, but…

-**Ak Yeon-Ho:**
+**Ak Yeonho:**

 - Age: 25
-- Newbie spear instructor at the Azure Dragon Academy who joined together with Baek Su-Ryong.
+- Newbie spear instructor at the Azure Dragon Academy who joined together with Baek Suryong.
 A happy-go-lucky son of the prestigious Shandong Ak Clan, or so it seems.

-**Noh Gun-Sang:**
+**Noh Goonsang:**

 - Title: Thousand-Armed Bodhisattva
 - Principal of the Azure Dragon Academy.
 A jaded old man who has lost all hope in reviving the academy, until a very chaotic teacher shows up and declares he will make the impossible happen.

-**Kwak Du-Yong:**
+**Kwak Duyong:**

-- Newbie instructor at the Azure Dragon Academy who joined together with Baek Su-Ryong.
+- Newbie instructor at the Azure Dragon Academy who joined together with Baek Suryong.
 A graduate and former elite of the Vermillion Phoenix Academy, though a certain tragedy that happened during his student days resulted in severe PTSD that affects him to this very day and made him grow fat.

-**Myeong Il-Oh:**
+**Myeong Il'oh:**

 - Age: 26
-- Newbie staff instructor at the Azure Dragon Academy who joined together with Baek Su-Ryong.
+- Newbie staff instructor at the Azure Dragon Academy who joined together with Baek Suryong.
 A genuinely friendly, sociable dude from the Shandong Myeong Family who gets along with everyone.

-**Jaegal So-Young:**
+**Jaegal Soyoung:**

 - Age: 20
-- Newbie engineering and history instructor at the Azure Dragon Academy who joined together with Baek Su-Ryong.
+- Newbie engineering and history instructor at the Azure Dragon Academy who joined together with Baek Suryong.
 A top graduate of the Heavenly Martial Academy.

-**Kwak Cheol-Woo:**
+**Kwak Cheolwoo:**

 - Title:  Blazing Blade
 - Vice-Principal of the Azure Dragon Academy.
 Fantastic at administrative work, but otherwise a fairly submissive personality.
-Kwak Du-Yong’s uncle.
+Kwak Duyong’s uncle.

-**Sunwoo Jin:**
+**Pung Jinho:**

-- Senior instructor at the Azure Dragon Academy.
+- Senior instructor at the Azure Dragon Academy who will stoop to nothing for his own selfish benefits, including making shady deals with the Blood Cult and sexually assaulting his female students.

-**Yang Yi-Rak:**
+**Yang Yirak:**

 - Outer arts instructor at the Azure Dragon Academy.
-Was one-sidedly beaten up by Baek Su-Ryong during his practical exam.
+Was one-sidedly beaten up by Baek Suryong during his practical exam.

-**Jin Eui-Hyeop:**
+**Jin Euihyeop:**

 - Newbie instructor at the Azure Dragon Academy.

-**Seol Su-Yeon:**
+**Seol Suyeon:**

 - Newbie instructor at the Azure Dragon Academy.

-### Azure Dragon Academy Students

-####Remedial Class
+#### Students

+#####<u>White Dragon Manor</u>

 **Hyonwon Kang:**

-- Nickname: Won-Kang
+- Nickname: Wonkang
+- Title: Heaven Shattering Blade
-- Martial Arts: Earth Shattering Blade (incomplete), Eighteen Strikes of the Viridian Forest (partial), Asura Blood Heaven Blade
+- Martial Arts: Earth Shattering Blade, Eighteen Strikes of the Viridian Forest (partial), Asura Blood Heaven Blade
 - Current Number 1 Delinquent of the Azure Dragon Academy.
 A martial arts prodigy with the natural instincts of a beast.
 Childhood friend and rival of Peng Sa-Hyuk.

 **Wiji Cheon:**

+- Title: Sword Wonder
 - Martial Arts: Unlimited Sword
 - A genius swordsman.
 He was tricked by a black-cloaked man into learning a fake Unlimited Sword and suffered from Qi Deviation, but was cured by Baek Su-Ryong and is now following him.

-**Geo Sang-Woong:**
+**Geo Sangwoong:**

-- TBD
+- Title: Monochrome Bears (White Bear), Monochrome Warriors
+- Martial Arts: Eighteen Strikes of the Viridian Forest
+- The crazy rich heir to the Golden Dragon Trading Company and a fourth year student who became addicted to binge eating and gambling after being sabotaged by the Blood Cult.
+He was saved by Baek Suryong and is currently being reformed.

+**Ya Suhyeok:**

+  - Title: Monochrome Bears (Black Bear), Monochrome Warriors
+  - Martial Arts: Eighteen Strikes of the Viridian Forest
+  - A first year student like a black bear who was raised by people who ran a "mountain business".
+He is simple-minded but fiercely loyal to his family and friends.

 **Yeo Min:**

-- TBD

-####Other Students
+- Martial Arts:  White Ice Divine Art, New Moon White Ice Dance
+- A second year student obsessed with money and accused of having kleptomania.
+The only female in the Remedial Class, and the one with the highest agility and dexterity.

+**Gongson Su:**

+- The Prime Minister, as well as the first 60 year old freshman in the history of the Azure Dragon Academy.

+#####<u>Other Students</u>

 **Dokgo Jun:**

 - Title: Sword Dragon
 - Martial Arts: Nine Swords of Dokgo
 - Student Council President of the Azure Dragon Academy.
 An intelligent, determined, hard-working boy who will do *anything* to remain top student of the Azure Dragon Academy.
 Starts out as a very upright kid…until he meets Master Baek.
-His sword technique is a classic wuxia technique that the protagonist of Jin Yong’s “The Proud, Smiling Wanderer”, Linghu Chong learned from Dugu Qiubai (whose name means “Please defeat me”).
-The original translation of his technique is the “Nine Swords of Dugu”, but Dugu is read as Dokgo in Korean.

-**Tang So-So:**
+**Tang Soso:**

 - Title: Cold-Blooded Poisoner
 - Vice-President of the Student Council.
 Falls in love with Baek Su-Ryong at first sight.
 The most intelligent, cunning strategist among the Azure Dragon Academy students by far.

-**Peng Sa-Hyuk:**
+**Peng Sahyuk:**

 - Martial Arts: Five Tiger Demolition Blade
-- President of the Club Union.
+- Former President of the Club Union.
 Childhood friend and rival of Hyonwon Kang.

+**Namgung Seok:**

+- Relative of Namgung Su and freshman at the Azure Dragon Academy.

+**Jin Jin:**

+- Namgung Su's tutoring student and freshman at the Azure Dragon Academy.

+**Cho Maksaeng:**

+- Namgung Su's former tutoring student who turned out to be a pawn of the Blood Cult.

+**Seonwoo Jin:**

+- Title: Willow Blade
+- President of the Bladesmanship Research Society (BRS) and Vice-President of the Club Union.

+**Oh Jinyang:**

+- Executive member of the Club Union.

+**Yoo Yiran:**

+- Title: Sword Flower
+- President of the Swordsmanship Research Society (SRS).

+####Associates and Graduates

+**Seo Ri'ae:**

+- Title: Frost Spring Dame
+- Martial Arts: White Ice Divine Art
+- Chairwoman of the Azure Dragon Academy Parent Teacher Association (PTA) and the mother of the previous Student Council President, Bang Baekhyeon.